web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - https://medium.com/atanetwork/whats-automata-iv-conveyor-93c9335e4f43"

 _Observations_:
--
+- all materials are outdated & not supplied by a third-party attestation
+- medium is a centralised platform that could be edited at any time (read: information could be forged)
+- projects are creating long-reads as if people have a conscious need to dive deep on their journey of a product audit (misconception or you could say "web3 privacy products biases")

 _Product feature_
--
+- part of the wiki: web3 privacy products biases (in relation to privacy features x user experience)

 **Aleo**

 Answers:
 - I'd start with the official Blog articles: www.aleo.org/post/welcome-to-aleo https://www.aleo.org/post/zero-knowledge-primitives-by-aleo
-- Hi! there are so many info you can find in blog articles :Laughheart:  unofficial! also there are so many videos on this topic you can find in 📸┃user-content our community has so many contributions and rich diversity of content
+- also there are so many videos on this topic you can find in 📸┃user-content our community has so many contributions and rich diversity of content
 _Observations_:
--

-_Product feature_
--
+- products or ecosystem bombard people with messy content the same way as corporations (so answers can't be found fast & with the 1 link)

 **MASQ**

 Answers:
 - Join our beta testing group and simply try it for yourself!
 - You can run any local and in-browser IP tests you want, and use other tools to see how the data is transported to and from your machine.
-- As a non-techie the first start is simply check an IP checker website while using
+- As a non-techie the first start is simply to check an IP checker website while using

 _Observations_:
--
+- testing group or phase is a healthy point to the ecosystem & understanding the state of privacy and communal trust (test sandbox with a friendly UX/UI could be a solution here)
+- data transportation is a challenge (here we get back with the "DERP") to be explored

 _Product feature_
--
+- web3-native IP-checker for a beta version
+- web3-native privacy features checker to be R&D (what could be automated & coded for QA-automation)

 **Lokinet**

 Answers:
 - user education would absolutely be how.
-- To be fair lokinet's docs arent really there rn, it's always on the todo list and never really gets done.
+- To be fair lokinet's docs aren't really there rn, it's always on the todo list and never really gets done.
-- once you do all the user education you can, you get to the point where you see that privacy is more of a bonus to seal the deal than a primary feature from the perspective of the consumer grade user.
+- once you do all the user education you can, you get to the point where you see that privacy is more of a bonus to seal the deal than a primary feature from the perspective of the consumer-grade user.
-- ideally we dont want lokinet to leak anything at all.
+- ideally, we don't want Lokinet to leak anything at all.
 - net usage statistics tools from projects like pihole provide great visualizations for some of it.
-- i am sure there are ones for netflow data too not just dns.
+- I am sure there are ones for netflow data too not just dns.

 _Observations_:
--
+- docs validity & proficiency is a hard field to analyse.
+Even the most up-to-date docs could be obscure & vague.
+- privacy as a bonus field should be more explored (when a person moves from a user-friendly, let's say, dVPN to a really private one) & mapped down as a user-flow
+- pihole is highly complex for a non-techie, but we could encourage services to prove via self-tests (blog posts, videos) when they test & prove how exactly private their services are raising a culture of privacy

 _Product feature_
--
+- "net usage stats" services guide for the end user (but with a focus on empowering product managers to incorporate third-party tools to self-check their products & publicly report on their privacy features)

 **ActiList**